bookofproofs/bookofproofs.github.io/_sources/history/20th-century/de-groot.md

 * We mentioned above that Van der Corput, one of de Groot's influential teachers at university, had been the co-founder of the Mathematical Centre in Amsterdam in February 1946.
 * The following year, de Groot was appointed a lecturer in mathematics at the University of Amsterdam.
 * Then, in 1948, he was appointed professor of mathematics at the Technological University of Delft.
-* De Groot married Lutgerdina Steffina Koster in 1949; they had one daughter.
 * actively participating in and in many instances decisively influencing its research activity.
 * Although he worked in Amsterdam for the rest of his career, he made many visits to the United States.
 * He visited Purdue University (September 1959-September 1960), Washington University at St. Louis (September 1963-February 1964), the University of Florida at Gainesville (August 1966-March 1967), and the University of South Florida in Tampa (December 1971-March 1972).